acord-robotics/stellarios/hydejack/_posts/2020-08-05-july-august-updates.md

 # August 2020 Updates
 You may have noticed that the link for the documentation on the sidebar of this website has changed.
 While we love Gitbook and the other documentation tools that integrate well with Git, we're carefully and cautiously switching to a github-pages powered documentation tool for *Stellarios*-related documentation.
 Tutorials, installs, guides, tips and more are available, and of course the full documentation for AC0/RD is not going anywhere - check it out [here](https://docs.acord.software).

+## Bite-sized updates
+* We've switched to `Notion.so` as our internal notebook, so internal logs & documentation can be found there.
+However, we're still using Git for logs, and the public documentation will be still be available on our [Gitbook Installation](https://docs.acord.software)

+* Big game development & corporate news coming soon